YoRyan/youngryan.com/_posts/2024-05-19-check-emails-from-gmail-briskly-go-getmail.md

 Noting that my Outlook.com inbox has support for both IMAP access and Gmailify, I quickly created a go-getmail configuration file and gave this harebrained scheme a shot: Purelymail to Outlook.com to Gmail.

 And it works!
 And it’s—almost—perfect!
 Fast delivery, no spam black hole, automatic classification.
-The holy grail!
+The Gmail holy grail!

 With one exception: Gmail perceives imported emails from “sensitive” senders (think banks, and for some reason, the USPS) as suspicious and automatically marks them as spam.
 No big deal—I’ll simply provide my real Gmail address to senders that Gmail consistently flags.
 Otherwise, this setup is close enough to perfect that I’m more than happy to live with this quirk.